midobal/twocol-style/README.md

 # TwoCol Style

-Two column LaTeX style template based on the [ACL Style template](https://github.com/acl-org/acl-style-files).
+Custom two-columned LaTeX style template based on the [ACL Style template](https://github.com/acl-org/acl-style-files).
 An example of how to use this template can be found at the following [document](example.pdf).

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]